 - 1. To follow this policy (along with all other school policies) and uphold its contents with our students. - 2.
-To Meet, greet and say goodbye at the classroom door.
+To Meet, greet and say goodbye at the classroom door. - 3.
+To circulate the room, be proactive and alert.

-- 3. To refer to and promote our values of being safe, smart, responsible and kind. - 4.
-To Model positive behaviours and build relationships (PiP and RiP Praise in Public, Remind in Private). - 5.
-To be consistent and effective in their application of rewards, including positive phone calls/communication home. - 6.
-To plan and deliver lessons that engage, challenge and meet the needs of ALL students. - 7.
+- 4. To refer to and promote our values of being safe, smart, responsible and kind. - 5.
+To Model positive behaviours and build relationships (PiP and RiP Praise in Public, Remind in Private). - 6.
+To be consistent and effective in their application of rewards, including positive phone calls/communication home. - 7.
+To plan and deliver lessons that engage, challenge and meet the needs of ALL students. - 8.
 To plan for and apply reasonable adjustments that reflect the personal plans of students where appropriate.
-Similarly, to utilise adaptive teaching to meet the needs of all learners. - 8.
-To use a visible recognition mechanism throughout every lesson. - 9.
+Similarly, to utilise adaptive teaching to meet the needs of all learners. - 9.
+To use a visible recognition mechanism throughout every lesson. - 10.
 To be calm and give "take up time" when going through the steps.
-Prevent before sanctions. - 10.
-To consider that behaviours may be influenced by unmet need or contextual influences and utilise a range of strategies including, but not limited to, emotion coaching. - 11.
-To follow up every time, retain ownership and engage in reflective dialogue with students. - 12.
-To never ignore or walk past students whose behaviour does not meet our standards or show regard for our ethos. - 13.
-To educate against, and prevent all forms of, bullying, discrimination, harassment, and violence. - 14.
-At all times, ensure effective safeguarding, recording and reporting following our school policies. - 15.
+Prevent before sanctions. - 11.
+To consider that behaviours may be influenced by unmet need or contextual influences and utilise a range of strategies including, but not limited to, emotion coaching. - 12.
+To follow up every time, retain ownership and engage in reflective dialogue with students. - 13.
+To never ignore students whose behaviour does not meet our standards or show regard for our ethos. - 14.
+To educate against, and prevent all forms of, bullying, discrimination, harassment, and violence. - 15.
+At all times, ensure effective safeguarding, recording and reporting following our school policies. - 16.
 To accurately record, in a timely manner, all positive and negative behaviours within our recording system.